 The flight from Houston was direct, but a red-eye.
 We left at midnight and arrived in the early morning.
 You immediately know you are on island time.
 They slowly added staff at passport control to accommodate the arrivals from our full flight.
 After waiting in line at passport control, we waited another twenty minutes for our luggage and another half hour to get the rental car.
 No one is in a hurry.
 You shouldn’t be either.
 You are on vacation.
 Who goes to Bonaire on business?

-Bonaire is one of the Dutch Antilles, the ABC islands with Aruba and Curacao.
+Bonaire is part of the Dutch Antilles.
+Bonaire, along with Aruba and Curacao, make up the ABC islands.
 This is about as far south in the Caribbean as you can get.
 The flight from Houston was just over four hours.
 There are also direct flights from Atlanta and Newark.

 Like in many foreign countries, most rental cars come equipped with a manual transmission.
 Reserve ahead of time if you want an automatic.
 Some local rental companies don’t even stock cars with an automatic transmission so be sure to ask when you complete your booking.
 Some of the resorts offer rental cars in their packages; these will be cars with a manual transmission.
 A few of the rental car companies have an office at the terminal, some pick you up and take you to an off site location.
 If a car is part of your hotel package, you will be picked up at the airport and not get your car until you arrive at the hotel.

 We were very lucky.
 Even though it was not even 8 am, no one had booked our room the night before our arrival, so we were able to check into our room as soon as we arrived at the Caribbean Club.
 We sprang for the accommodations with two bedrooms and a water view.
-It is just Rocky and I, the divers, but I booked a room that would accommodate Boris if he decided to join us.
+It is just Rocky and I, the divers in the family, but I booked a cottage that would accommodate Boris if he decided to join us.
 Instead, he is enjoying his independence back in Texas.